-- (2) Conduct towards the child of a physically or sexually abusive nature: - (3) History of violent behavior; - (4) A single incident of life-threatening or gravely disabling injury or disfigurement of the child; - (5) Excessive use of intoxicating liquors or narcotic or dangerous drugs which affect the ability to care and provide for the child; - (6) Neglect of the child; - (7) Long-term confinement of the parent; - (8) Injury or death of a sibling due to proven parental abuse or neglect; - (9) Reasonable efforts by child-caring agencies which have been unable to rehabilitate the parent or parents. - (c) In considering any of the factors in subsection (b) of this section in terminating the parent-child legal relationship, the Court shall give primary consideration to the physical, mental, and emotional conditions and needs of the child.
+- (1) Emotional illness, mental illness, or mental deficiency of the parent of such duration or nature as to render the parent unlikely within a reasonable time to care for the ongoing physical, mental, and emotional needs of the child; - (2) Conduct towards the child of a physically or sexually abusive nature; - (3) History of violent behavior; - (4) A single incident of life-threatening or gravely disabling injury or disfigurement of the child; - (5) Excessive use of intoxicating liquors or narcotic or dangerous drugs which affect the ability to care and provide for the child; - (6) Neglect of the child; - (7) Long-term confinement of the parent; - (8) Injury or death of a sibling due to proven parental abuse or neglect; - (9) Reasonable efforts by child-caring agencies which have been unable to rehabilitate the parent or parents. - (V) In considering any of the factors in terminating the parentchild legal relationship, the Court shall give primary consideration to the physical, mental, and emotional conditions and needs of the child.
 The Court shall review and order, if necessary, an evaluation of the child's physical, mental, and emotional conditions.